yuiseki/OpenFisca-Yuisekin/README.md

 # OpenFisca Yuisekin

 The country whose law is modelled here has a very simple tax and benefit system.

 - It has a flat rate tax whose rates increase every year.
-- On the first of December, 2015, it introduced a basic income for all its citizens of age who have no income.
+- On the first of December, 2015, it introduced a ベーシックインカム for all its citizens of age who have no 所得.
-- On the first of December, 2016, it removed the income condition, providing all its adult citizens with a basic income.
+- On the first of December, 2016, it removed the 所得 condition, providing all its adult citizens with a ベーシックインカム.

 These elements are described in different folders.
 All the modelling happens within the `openfisca_yuisekin` folder.

 - The rates are in the `parameters` folder.
 - The formulas are in the `variables` folder.
-- This country package comes also with *reforms* in the `reforms` folder.
+- This country package comes also with _reforms_ in the `reforms` folder.
 This is optional: your country may exist without defining any reform.
   - In this country, there is [a reform project](./openfisca_yuisekin/reforms/modify_social_security_taxation.py) aiming to modify the social security taxation, deleting the first bracket, raising the intermediary ones and adding a new bracket with a higher tax rate of `40 %` for people earning more than `40000`.
 This reform project would apply starting from `2017-01-01`.

 The files that are outside from the `openfisca_yuisekin` folder are used to set up the development environment.